-22. Recalls the Procedures relating to non-cooperation adopted by the Assembly in ICC-ASP/10/Res.5 and revised by the Assembly in resolution ICC-ASP/17/Res.5, recognizes with concern the negative impact that the non-execution of Court requests continues to have on the ability of the Court to execute its mandate, takes note of the decision of the Court on non-cooperation in relation to the Jordan Referral re.
-Al-Bashir Appeal;
+24. Recalls the Procedures relating to non-cooperation adopted by the Assembly in ICC-ASP/10/Res.5 and revised by the Assembly in resolution ICC-ASP/17/Res.5, recognizes with concern the negative impact that the non-execution of Court requests continues to have on the ability of the Court to execute its mandate, and takes note of the past decisions of the Court on non-cooperation;

-23. Recalls the Toolkit for the implementation of the informal dimension of the Assembly procedures relating to non-cooperation, which was revised as annex III to ICC-ASP/17/31 and encourages States Parties to make use of it as they see fit in order to improve the implementation of the Assembly procedures relating to non-cooperation;
+25. Recalls the Toolkit for the implementation of the informal dimension of the Assembly procedures relating to non-cooperation,10 which was revised as annex III to ICC- ASP/17/3111 and encourages States Parties to make use of it as they see fit in order to improve the implementation of the Assembly procedures relating to non-cooperation;

-24. Takes note of the report of the Bureau on non-cooperation, welcomes the efforts of the President of the Assembly in implementing the Assembly procedures relating to non-cooperation and recalls that the President serves ex officio as focal point for his or her region, calls upon all stakeholders, at all levels, to continue assisting the President of the Assembly, including when accomplishing his or her task with the support of the regional focal points for non-cooperation;
+26. Takes note of the report of the Bureau on non-cooperation,12 welcomes the efforts of the President of the Assembly in implementing the Assembly procedures relating to non-cooperation, recalls that the President serves ex officio as focal point for his or her region,13 and calls upon all stakeholders, at all levels, to continue assisting the President of the Assembly, including when accomplishing his or her task with the support of the regional focal points for non-cooperation;

-25. Recalls the role of the Assembly of States Parties and the Security Council with respect to non-cooperation as provided for by articles 87, paragraph 5, and 87, paragraph 7,
+27. Recalls the role of the Assembly of States Parties and the Security Council with respect to non-cooperation as provided for by articles 87, paragraph 5, and 87, paragraph 7, of the Rome Statute, and welcomes the efforts of States Parties to strengthen the relationship between the Court and the Council;

-&lt;sup>8 ICC-ASP/15/31, Add.1, annex II.
+10 ICC-ASP/15/31, Add.1, annex II.

-&lt;sup>9 ICC-ASP/17/31 (Report of the Bureau on non-cooperation - Annex III, updated Toolkit).
+11 ICC-ASP/17/31 (Report of the Bureau on non-cooperation - Annex III, updated Toolkit).

-&lt;sup>11 ICC-ASP/11/29, para.
+13 ICC-ASP/11/29, para.
 12.